mfinkle/web-adb/README.md

 returns a `JSON` `device` object for the given device

 #### `/key` (`POST`, `text/plain`):
-takes a `JSON` object and returns a plain text status
+executes a keypress on the given device. takes a `JSON` object and returns a plain text status
 ```
 {
   "device": "<device-id>",